AbdelrahmanAljamal/COMP3040-A3-PART-1/README.md

 # Public Washrooms in Manitoba

 ## API Description
-  This API Provide the nearst public washrooms in Manitoba based on the given postal code.
-When known it also return the address of the washroom.
+  This API provides information about public washrooms in Manitoba near the user's location.
+The user can get a list of information about public washrooms by giving search radius (in meter) and user's location (by GPS or input postal code).
+A search for public washrooms will revolve around the user's location provided.
+The user's location can be the postal code inputed by user or the GPS information shared by user.
+  The public waskroom information given in the response will be a list includes: the location of the public washrooms, the distance of the washrooms, and opening hours of the washrooms.
+More information about the response can be found in the sample response section.

 ## Endpiont
   Ours is a very simple api, you only have to do a GET request to https://api.public-washrooms-Manitoba.org/json.